Financial Aid Overview

 Satisfactory Academic Progress

-Students must maintain Satisfactory Academic Progress (SAP) in order to remain eligible for federal financial aid.
+Students must maintain Satisfactory Academic Progress (SAP) in order to remain eligible for federal loan disbursements.
 Please refer to the Financial Aid Satisfactory Academic Progress page for complete details.

 Meridian University does not discriminate on the basis of race, color, national origin, religion, creed, gender, sexual orientation or identity, physical or mental disability, citizenship status (within the limits imposed by law), marital status, medical condition, or age in any of its policies, procedures or practices.

-Cost of Attendance (COA) is a budget determined by an institution to estimate the cost of education for the academic year.
-This estimated budget includes both direct costs, which include areas such as tuition and residential/non-residential fees, as well as includes estimates of indirect costs, which include areas such as living expenses (outside of Meridian), books, travel, personal, and/or miscellaneous expenses.
+Cost of Attendance (COA) is a budget determined by Meridian University to estimate the cost of education for the academic year.
+This estimated budget includes both direct costs, which include applicable bills from the University such as tuition and residential fees, as well as estimates of indirect costs, which include expected expenses that may be incurred by the student but are not directly paid to the University such as living expenses (outside of the fees associated with Meridian’s Residential Accommodation Plan), books, travel, personal, and/or miscellaneous expenses.
+The cost of attendance is an estimate of educational expenses for the period of enrollment.

-The estimated figures of the indirect costs listed are provided by College Board and are based on both California regional and metropolitan budgets developed by the Bureau of Labor Statistics as well as benchmarked against other comparable graduate programs.
+The estimated figures of the indirect costs listed are are based on both California regional and metropolitan budgets developed by the Bureau of Labor Statistics as well as benchmarked against other comparable graduate programs.
 These are only estimates.
 Individual student costs may vary based on standard of living and where the student lives.
-A breakdown of the COA is available here.
+A breakdown of the COA is available here (based on full time enrollment status).

 Financial Aid Support and Assistance